PGL50/UFOs/README.md

 # Overview of the UFO Data Analysis

-### This module,  a table was create from a JSON data array.
-The table we brought in using Javascript and HTML code to create an interactive, filterable web based table.
-This table will have the ability to filter data based on multiple criteria.
+### For this module, a web table was create from a JSON data array.
+The table consists of UFO sighting data for date, city, state, country, and shape for each UFO sighting.
+We brought in the table using Javascript and HTML code to create an interactive, filterable web based table.
+The web site will allow users to filter on different criterion within the table.

 <br/>